Uterine fibroid embolization is a minimally invasive procedure that is an alternative to surgery — but is it right for you?

-Uterine fibroids may cause heavy menstrual bleeding or bleeding between periods to the point that you may become anemic or need a blood transfusion.
-If fibroids get too big, they also may cause pain and heaviness in the pelvis, back pain, leg pain, urinary frequency, difficulties with bowel movements, painful sex and a generalized feeling of bloating.
+Uterine fibroids may cause heavy menstrual bleeding or bleeding between periods, to the point that you may become anemic or need a blood transfusion.
+If fibroids get too big, they may also cause pain and heaviness in the pelvis, back pain, leg pain, urinary frequency, difficulties with bowel movements, painful sex and a generalized feeling of bloating.

 How uterine fibroid embolization works

 This minimally invasive procedure works by blocking certain arteries that go to the uterus, thus cutting off the blood supply that the fibroids need to grow.
-Without the flow of blood, the fibroids shrink and symptoms resolve.
+Without the flow of blood, the fibroids shrink, and symptoms resolve.

 The procedure, done under minimal sedation, is similar to a heart catheterization.

 After UFE, you often are able to go home the same day or the next, as the procedure has a low complication risk.
 In addition, the recovery time for uterine fibroid embolization is short — less than a week — because it is not very invasive.
-According to the Society of Interventional Radiology, nine out of 10 women will experience relief from symptoms after a UFE.
+According to the Society of Interventional Radiology, nine out of 10 women will experience relief from symptoms, after a UFE.

 Are you a candidate for UFE?

 UFE is a well-studied procedure that has been performed on thousands of women over the past 20 years.
-But the procedure is not right for everyone.
-Because the effects on fertility have not been well established, it’s recommended that you evaluate whether or not you want to have kids (or more kids) before undergoing UFE.
+But, the procedure is not right for everyone.
+Because the effects on fertility have not been well-established, it’s recommended that you evaluate whether or not you want to have kids (or more kids) before undergoing UFE.

-Doctors still aren’t totally sure what causes fibroids, although hormones, your family history and ethnic background (fibroids are more prevalent among African-Americans) may contribute.
+Doctors still aren’t totally sure what causes fibroids, although hormones, your family history and ethnic background (fibroids are more prevalent among African Americans) may contribute.
 They’re common among women in their 30s and 40s, but new tumors rarely grow after menopause.

-By Tina Donvito
+by Tina Donvito